augustave/mindgraphsim/README.md

 node tests/generate_s3_model_comparison_report.cjs
 ```

+### Site Build Agent Contract

+All automated edits for the Vercel site must respect `docs/mindgraphsim_site_agent_instructions.yaml`.
+Agents/tools are only allowed to change build config, TypeScript types, and dead imports.
+Physics and UX semantics are governed by the MindGraphSim engine PRDs (S2–S6).

 See the [CI Status Report (S6)](docs/mindgraphsim_s6_ci_status.yaml) for the specific physics constraints certified for v1.0.

 ### 2. Lab Reports